siloimwald/Fovea/readme.md

-#### (current state notes)
+#### work in progress

-Currently in the process of adapting this to version 4 of the books, some things are broken (notably, depth of field).
-Replaced custom Vec3/Point3 implementations with the `System.Numerics` Vector3 variants, leads to some artifacts.
+Currently in the process of adapting this to version 4 of the books, some things are broken.
+Current head/top commit is roughly end of second book.

+changes to previous iteration:

+- Replaced custom Vec3/Point3 implementations with the `System.Numerics` Vector3 variants
+- json scene file format instead of hard coding scenes
+- 3rd party image library instead of self made, easier to support texture files in different formats
-The current state requires .NET 8 and uses C# 12 features.
+- requires .NET 8 and uses C# 12 features.
 Although the latter very sparsely, for now.

-- short term goal, wrap things up and be on par with book version 4
+long term goals

-- long term: add (back in again) CSG through signed distance trickery as the next feature
+- add (back in again) CSG through signed distance trickery as the next feature
+- experimental tree structures (i.e. swap bvh to kd tree from scene file level)

 ### Ray Tracing in One Weekend (and more)